Founded 19 January 2010

 On 14 February a painting by the artist Aleksandr Savko ‘Sermon on the Mount’ from a cycle of works entitled ‘Mickey Mouse’s Travels through Art History’ was ruled to be extremist by Kaluga regional court.
 The legal representative of Aleksandr Savko pointed out that from this moment dissemination of 'Sermon on the Mount' will come under Article 20.29 of the Administrative Code (‘Producing and disseminating extremist materials’).
 For bloggers and owners of websites this could lead to a fine of up to 3,000 roubles or 15 days in prison, combined with confiscation of the computer.
 For legal persons, including media, there could be a fine of up to 100,000 roubles and closure for up to 90 days, combined with confiscation of the organization’s computers.
 People who publish this picture themselves could risk facing criminal charges for extremism (Articles 280, 282 of the Criminal Code of Russia).
 These restrictions on freedom of expression are in violation of Russian law and Russia's international obligations.
 The Russian authorities must act to protect freedom of expression.

-The authorities in Russia must act to prevent the passing of discriminatory and homophobic legislation
+The authorities in Russia should act to prevent the passing of discriminatory and homophobic legislation

 The authorities in Russia must act to prevent the passing of discriminatory and homophobic legislation.
 On February 8, 2012, the St. Petersburg Legislative Assembly passed in second reading a bill to impose fines for “public activities to promote sodomy, lesbianism, bisexuality and transsexuality.”
 The maximum penalties for violating the provisions of the bill are 5,000 roubles ($170) and, for officials, 50,000 roubles ($1,725).
 Legislation of this kind is discriminatory and an unwarranted restriction on freedom of expression and assembly for lesbian, gay, bisexual, transgender and intersex (LGBTI) individuals.
 As such, it is in violation of Russia’s international human rights obligations.